 - Mail the fee and the filled-out application to the Guild.
 You will then be notified of the jurying-in time, date and place.

 - Prepare five pieces of recently completed work for presentation.

 - Show up on the scheduled jurying date.
-(See below for a description of jurying if you are unfamiliar with the process.)
+(See this article on jurying-in if you are unfamiliar with the process.)

 You will be notified by mail of the jury’s decision.
 Fee will be refunded if you are not accepted.